Trial coming for three men in fatal Memorial Day shooting in Taft; charges dropped for fourth man

 Buckner is set for a disposition hearing in August.

-An OSBI agent testified that Jackson had a vertical gunshot wound in his leg, making it possible he shot himself, but his defense attorney, Mike Manning, did a "tremendous job" contending he was shot from behind while running, Money said, which apparently was enough "to assume that (Jackson) may have had a gun."
+An OSBI agent testified that Jackson had a vertical gunshot wound in his leg, making it possible that he shot himself, but his defense attorney, Mike Manning, contended that he was shot from behind while running, Money said.

 Jackson apparently told an OSBI agent he was with a relative at the time of the shooting, which that relative denied.

-Alexander's attorney, Matthew Price, lamented his client's 288-day stay in Muskogee County jail without a finding of probable cause, saying Alexander lost "everything."

-Alexander initially told law enforcement he wasn't in Taft, court records state, but later said he was at the event and witnessed the altercation and shooting but did not have a gun nor shoot one.
+Alexander initially told investigators he wasn't in Taft that night, court records state, but later said he was at the event and witnessed the altercation and shooting but did not have a gun or shoot one.

-“As he’s been this entire time, (Alexander) is very sad for the Bowler family," Price said.
+“As he’s been this entire time, (Alexander) is very sad for the Bowler family," said Alexander's attorney, Matthew Price.
 "But he was very excited that the court finally determined that he didn’t have anything to do with this.
 That’s what he’s been fighting for since day one.”